 Where is the Williams Center located?
 When are you open?

 The Williams Center for Oral History offices are currently closed to the public until further notice.
 Collections are still accessible through LSU Library Special Collections.
 For more information on our collections, see "Searching and Accessing Existing Collections" below.
 When we re-open to the public, we will be in Middleton Library on LSU's main campus in Baton Rouge, Louisiana.
-We are in Room 202A on the second floor.
+We are in Room 5 in the basement.
 Click here for a campus map.
-Operating hours are Monday-Friday, 8-5pm.
+Operating hours are Monday-Friday, 8-4:30 pm.
 For a list of holidays observed by LSU, visit here.